grettke/help/Org-Mode_Fundamentals.md

     For some situations, this may be the same for every source block for a particular language.
 The user manual described `gnuplot`, which often shows up on the list and the solution is to `reset` the session.

-    Another example, say that you&rsquo;ve got a bunch of R Source-Blocks and you want to be able to rearrange them as you please.
+    Another example, say that you've got a bunch of R Source-Blocks and you want to be able to rearrange them as you please.
 You want to be sure that there are no dependencies between them on bindings created in the workspace.
 Set `prologue` to `rm(list = ls())`.

     Epilgue works hand-in-hand with this.